bipinKrishnan/ml-recipe-book/_ner_chapter.md

 The first point is strainght forward and you must have got it.
 It's just tokenizing our inputs as we did earlier in this chapter.
 Let's talk about the second part.

-Let's take the first example from our ```tokens``` column in our training set and explain this concept.
+Here is an example to discuss what aligning tokens and labels mean.

-This is inputs and outputs for the first row:
+These are the inputs and outputs from the first row of our dataset:

 Inputs: ```['EU', 'rejects', 'German', 'call', 'to', 'boycott', 'British', 'lamb', '.']```

 Outputs: ```[3, 0, 7, 0, 0, 0, 7, 0, 0]```

-Each word in the input list corresponds to each label in the outputs list, so, both of their lengths are the same.
-We cannot pass the inputs as it is because those are strings and we need to use our tokenizer and convert them to integers as we've shown earlier in the chapter.
-For the outputs, since they are already available as integers, we don't need to bother about them for now.
+Each word in the input list corresponds to each label in the outputs list, so, their lengths are the same.
+We need to tokenize and convert the input strings to integers as we've shown earlier in the chapter.
+Since the outputs are already available as integers, we need not have to bother about them for now.

 Let's tokenize the inputs and see how the tokens look.